Assign an Azure role for access to blob data

 To learn more about using Azure AD to authorize access to blob data, see Authorize access to blobs using Azure Active Directory.

 This article shows how to assign an Azure role for access to blob data in a storage account.
 To learn about assigning roles for management operations in Azure Storage, see Use the Azure Storage resource provider to access management resources.

 Assign an Azure role

-You can use the Azure portal, PowerShell, or Azure CLI to assign a role for data access.
+You can use the Azure portal, PowerShell, Azure CLI, or an Azure Resource Manager template to assign a role for data access.

 To access blob data in the Azure portal with Azure AD credentials, a user must have the following role assignments:

 - A data access role, such as Storage Blob Data Contributor

 To learn how to assign these roles to a user, follow the instructions provided in Assign Azure roles using the Azure portal.

 The Reader role is an Azure Resource Manager role that permits users to view storage account resources, but not modify them.
 It does not provide read permissions to data in Azure Storage, but only to account management resources.
 The Reader role is necessary so that users can navigate to blob containers in the Azure portal.